Events, Auditions & Workshops

-The Two Sawyers Night is our monthly social where all the Members and Non-Members can get together for a drink and a catch up.
+The monthly social is where all the Members and Non-Members can get together for a drink and a catch up.
 Occurs on the last Thursday of every month at The Unicorn Inn, St Dunstan's, Canterbury.
 There is free carparking in the surrounding streets and a large pay and display located nearby at Canterbury West Station.
 All welcome, including people interested in finding out more about us!